Exclusive!

 television documentary

-tells the life and career of the Hollywood
+career of the Hollywood director

-director Alfred Hitchcock.
-After a main
+Alfred Hitchcock.
+After an

-introduction, the story is divided into
+introduction, the story is divided

-by commercials.
+the programme, and by commercials.

 An orchestral

-version of A Brown Bird Singing is
+version of A Brown Bird Singing

-the background music to the beginning of
+is the background music to the

-the teaser which announces the fourth
+beginning of the teaser which

-part, with a still of Hitchcock directing
+still of Hitchcock directing Grace

-Grace Kelly in To Catch a Thief,
+Kelly in To Catch a Thief,

 and a